CMS Course Information

-Check the School of Graduate Studies (SGS) website for the sessional dates for 2020-21.
+Check the School of Graduate Studies (SGS) website for the current sessional dates.

 To enrol in a course on ROSI, provide the course code in a format without spaces, and with an additional Y (for full-year courses) or H (for half courses), following the examples below:

 In addition to those courses offered by the Centre for Medieval Studies, students may enrol in courses offered by other departments relating to the Middle Ages.
 Approved courses from other departments are cross-listed below (but the list is not yet complete); other relevant courses not listed here may be taken in consultation with the Associate Director or the PhD Co-ordinator.
 NB: Course offerings are subject to change.
 All details concerning course offerings cross-listed from other departments should be checked with the relevant academic department as changes can occur which may not be reflected in our listing.

 - Staff indicates that the course is team-taught, or rotates among various faculty members.

 - Y and L indicate full-year courses.

 - F and S indicate half-year courses taught, respectively, in the fall and spring terms.